Second enrichment of enriched Results

 Now let’s see this example:

 !
 If when doing re-enrichment, you select a high number of clusters, that may cause low gene number in each meta-gene module, and then can't be infered sucessfully.
-So if result is empty, please increase the number of re-clustering when doing it.
+So if result is empty, please increase the cut off of pvalue.

 ✔ success loaded self-contained database